Who should use this guidance

 It is important settings have the flexibility to manage and respond to risks in an appropriate way.
 As settings seek to minimise the risks of transmission, they should consider the Hierarchy of Risk Controls detailed at Annex A.

 Social distancing within childcare settings with young children will be harder to maintain than in other settings.
 Settings should therefore implement the following measures to minimise the number of contacts that children and adults have, whilst ensuring children are kept safe and well cared for.

-- ensure that children and staff where possible only mix in a small, consistent group
+- ensure that children and staff where possible only mix in consistent groups while adhering to NMS ratios

 - as far as possible, the same members of staff should be assigned to each group and these should stay the same during the day and on subsequent days

 - keep your staffing arrangements as consistent as possible.
 Those on work placements or students in regular attendance can be included as ‘staff’.
 Where you do need to use staff from other settings or agency staff, ensure this is agreed on a weekly basis, not daily, to limit contacts